AlphaAssay $ test my signal

 7 — The examiner test

 Whoever grades the signals: apply the same standard to them.
-Can you verify their verdicts without trusting them?
-Are their runs deterministic and replayable?
-Do they publish their own hit rate, daily, machine-readable?
+Can you verify their separately issued evidence against externally rooted platform trust?
+Do they state which pure/read calls require an explicit as_of, and which stateful calls replay only a stored idempotent response?
+Do they disclose whether a mature outcome metric exists, without turning insufficient history into a score?
 Can a grade be bought up after the fact?
-The five validator questions are this test in long form — and they are why our verdicts are signed, replayable, demote-only, and graded in a public daily record.
+The five validator questions are this test in long form — and they are why our verdicts expose timestamps and replay identifiers, are demote-only, optionally certifiable, while the public calibration state explicitly remains insufficient-history.

 Run it against us first

 A protocol you cannot run against its author is marketing.
-Ours is designed to be turned around: the golden specimens are known-answer traps — send them and check that we catch the planted flaw, refuse the cherry-pick, and abstain honestly on thin data; the signature check works offline without trusting this site; the calibration record updates daily whether it flatters us or not.
+Ours is designed to be turned around: the golden specimens are known-answer traps — send them and check that we catch the planted flaw, refuse the cherry-pick, and abstain honestly on thin data; the hosted certificate verifier checks platform trust, while a full offline check requires an independently pinned signed keyring and complete revocation-head history; calibration v0 publishes only its bucketed population and accumulating/insufficient-history state.
 If we ever fail your run of this protocol, that finding is exactly as valuable to you as it is expensive to us — which is the point.

 For agents: the protocol as rules